Skip to main content

 13. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-14. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+14. Check that the configuration is valid and successfully applied (Configuration file checks).

 GPU parallelism settings

-This section describes how to control processing parallelism when microservice is running on GPU.
-Following configuration applies only to microservices enhanced-speech-to-text-built-on-whisper, language-identification, voice-activity-detection, voiceprint-extraction, deepfake-detection and gender-identification:
+This section describes how to control processing parallelism when technology is running on GPU.
+Following configuration applies only to technologies age-estimation, audio-manipulation-detection, deepfake-detection, enhanced-speech-to-text-built-on-whisper, gender-identification, keyword-spotting, language-identification, replay-attack-detection, voice-activity-detection, and voiceprint-extraction:

 config: